 Become a stem cell donor

-New potential donors are needed every year so that we can continue offering 31 million chances for a match.
+New potential donors are needed every year so that we can continue offering 38 million chances for a match.
 Every year, the registry loses potential donors through death, illness, old age and so on.
+In addition, there is a shortage of male donors with foreign or mixed roots.
 You can help by becoming a stem cell donor.

 - You donate anonymously: you do not know who receives your stem cells and the recipient does not know who the stem cells are from.

 - You donate after careful consideration: you receive all relevant information about the donation, progress and potential risks so that you can make an informed decision.
 The law stipulates that you can change your mind and withdraw at any time.

 - You donate for free: you receive no financial or any other type of compensation.
 You receive insurance covering any bodily harm resulting from your donation.